ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## Using COSE to Protect the Published Topic Data {#oscon}

 The Publisher uses the symmetric COSE Key received from the KDC to protect the payload of the Publish operation (see {{Section 3.2.1 of I-D.ietf-core-coap-pubsub}}).
-Specifically, the Publisher creates a COSE\_Encrypt0 object {{RFC9052}}{{RFC9053}} by means of the COSE Key currently used as group key.
+Specifically, the Publisher creates a COSE\_Encrypt0 object {{RFC9052}}{{RFC9053}} by means of the COSE Key currently used as group key (REQ23).
 The encryption algorithm and Base IV to use are specified by the 'alg' and 'Base IV' parameters of the COSE Key, together with its key identifier in the 'kid' parameter.

-Also, the Publisher uses its private key corresponding to the public key sent to the KDC, in order to countersign the COSE\_Encrypt0 object as specified in {{RFC9338}}.
+Also, the Publisher uses its private key corresponding to the public key sent to the KDC, in order to countersign the COSE\_Encrypt0 object as specified in {{RFC9338}} (REQ23).
 The countersignature is specified in the 'Countersignature version 2' parameter, within the 'unprotected' field of the COSE\_Encrypt0 object.

 Finally, the Publisher sends the COSE\_Encrypt0 object conveying the countersignature to the Broker, as payload of the PUT request sent to the topic-data of the topic targeted by the Publish operation.